raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a id="the-search-page"></a>
 ### 1.4.2 The Search Page

-Let's write an interface for users to search in HTML.
+Now let's write the web page where users can search for books!

-First start by creating a template called `search.html` in the `templates` folder.
-Copy in the boilerplate from [section 3.1.2](#anatomy-of-an-html-document) into this file, changing the title of the page to `Search`.
+First start by creating a template called `search.html` in the `templates` folder like such:

 ```html
 <!DOCTYPE html>